 Terms of service

-Many thanks to mastodon.social, from whom I took these policies.
+Many thanks to mastodon.social, from whom I took/adapted many policies.

 The following guidelines are not a legal document, and final interpretation is up to the administration of scholar.social; they are here to provide you with an insight into our content moderation policies: